venugopalallada/SpringApacheKafka/README.md

-# SpringApacheKafka
+# Spring Apache Kafka
 Spring for Apache Kafka Examples

-This repository is to demonistrate the Apache Kafka with Spring for Apache Kafka
+This repository is to demonstrate the Apache Kafka with Spring for Apache Kafka

 **Apache Kafka Workspace Setup**
 Workspace setup is a 4 step process